ssejjalll/Simple-Calculator-Program/README.md

 Author
 I am Sejal Pandey (https://github.com/ssejjalll), currently on a journey to learn Python and improve my programming skills.

+Future Enhancements
+- Implement advanced mathematical functions such as exponentiation, square roots, and trigonometric functions.
+- Develop a graphical user interface (GUI) for a more user-friendly experience.
+- Add unit tests to ensure accuracy and reliability of calculations.
+- Include support for more complex expressions (e.g., parentheses for order of operations).

 Thank you for exploring my Simple Calculator Program.
 I hope you find it useful and enjoyable to use.